-Yzerfontein is about an hour’s drive north of Cape Town along the R27.
-Nature is a strong draw card, from bird life and indigenous plants to 16 Mile Beach which stretches to the West Coast National Park.
-The town is also a hub for fishermen and sporty types going surfing, mountain biking or kite-surfing.
-But here are 10 things you may not know about Yzerfontein.
+Yzerfontein is an hour’s drive north of Cape Town along the R27 on the West Coast.
+Nature is a strong draw card - bird life, indigenous plants and 16 Mile Beach which stretches to the West Coast National Park.
+The town's a hub for fishermen and sporty types surfing, mountain biking or kite-surfing.
+Here are 10 things you may not know about Yzerfontein.

 2. Urban Conservancy